Actipro/WinForms-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/documentation.md

 ### Probing Logic

-When probing for .xml files, it will first examine the folder that contained the .dll file, if that is known.
+When probing for .xml files, it will first examine the folder that contained the *.dll* file, if that is known.
 Within this folder, it will search for a localization child folder named by the current culture.
-If a file is not found there, it will look in the folder that contains the .dll.
+If a file is not found there, it will look in the folder that contains the *.dll*.
 If a file is not found there, it will start searching through various known .NET 'Reference Assemblies' folder for the file.

 }